The Tombe/Eby Award for Outstanding English Major

-Each spring, the Department of English and Theatre awards the Sheila J. Tombe Award for Outstanding English Major.
+Each spring, the Department awards the Tombe/Eby Award for Outstanding English Major.
 This award recognizes the outstanding graduating senior in English who has maintained a strong GPA within the university and the major, and whose written work and participation inside and outside the classroom are recognized for excellence.

 - 2010: Joe Vermilyea